ch4itu/EternalBliss/README.md

 - **Sync Data**: Click "Sync from Algorand" to load saved progress
 - **Mint NFT**: Create a permanent Hero NFT
 - **Multiplayer**: See other players in real-time
+- **PvP Challenges**: Challenge other players with blockchain-verified wagers
 - **Chat**: Send blockchain-stored messages

 ### Maps